 Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

-What if I told you the secret to productivity doesn’t lie in a charming workspace?
+What if I told you the secret to productivity doesn’t lie in a beautiful workspace?
 I’m talking about intermitted fasting, the secret weapon to productivity.
 Today, we’ll discuss what intermitted fasting is, why it works, and a quick start guide.
-Fasting is the single, best health tip I can provide you because it’s free and effective.
+Fasting is the single, best health tip I can provide you because it’s free and useful.
 Just don’t eat at certain times.
 BAM!
 Instant success story.
 It is that easy!

 First, let’s address the elephant in the room – NO, you will not die!
-One of the biggest myths around food is that we require 3 meals and 2 snacks per day.
+One of the biggest myths around food is that we require three meals and two snacks per day.
 Do you know why that’s burned into our brains?
 Because high power industries, like the food and pharmaceutical industries, spend loads of advertising money to brainwash us.
 These industries benefit when we eat more often, eat more food, and develop health issues.
 UGH!
 So, is breakfast the most important meal of the day?
 No. Should we eat every 3 hours?
 No.

 The top 5 reasons to try fasting: